For over 20 years, email marketing has been a basic tool for every business with a web presence.

 Also, don’t forget to watch your unsubscribe rates.

 When you hit spikes here, you’ll know what your audience really isn’t interested in.

 Email Marketing Can Be Interactive

 People are much more engaged in marketing content that does something.

 That’s the interesting thing about email marketing.

 With a cleverly crafted campaign, you can send interactive content directly to your customers and leads.

-Things like embedded video or animated GIF images can get your audience to pay attention.By making your emails interactive, you’ve already engaged your audience before they’ve even clicked anything.
+Things like embedded video or animated GIF images can get your audience to pay attention to.By making your emails interactive, you’ve already engaged your audience before they’ve even clicked anything.
 Click To Tweet

 In fact, just including a video in an email can reportedly increase click-through rates by as much as 300%.